-Although both open and closed back headphones can be used by gamers – open back headphones provide a more enhanced experience.
-It is because of the sound quality, stereo imaging as well as the heating venting.
+Although both open and closed-back headphones can be used by gamers – open-back headphones provide a more enhanced experience.
+It is because of the sound quality, stereo imaging as well as heating venting.
 With these headphones on the gamer can actually create an image of the sound and where it’s coming from.
 Also, the heating venting and constant airflow allow the gamer to keep the headphone on for longer hours.

 So now that you know the difference between the two headphones it’s up to you to decide which one would work out the best for you!
 When selecting the headphone for yourself, don’t forget to keep the price factor, quality factor, and sound quality factor in mind.
 Otherwise, you would literally throw your money in the fire!